RaffaelePumpo/RaffaelePumpo/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)my name is Raffaele Pumpo
 ======================================================================================================================================

-Automation Engineer | Robotics Student
+Automation and Robotics Engineer
 --------------------------------------

 I'm a Robotics engineering student at Ecole Centrale de Nantes and University of Genoa.

-* 🌍  I'm based in Antibes, France
+* 🌍  I'm based in Genoa, Italy
 * ✉️  You can contact me at [raffipumpo01@gmail.com](mailto:raffipumpo01@gmail.com)

 ### Skills